kovidgoyal/kitty/docs/kittens/ssh.rst

 * Automatic :opt:`re-use of existing connections <kitten-ssh.share_connections>` to avoid connection setup latency

+.. versionadded:: 0.25.0
+   Automatic shell integration, file transfer and reuse of connections

 The ssh kitten allows you to login easily to remote hosts, and automatically setup the environment there to be as comfortable as your local shell.
 You can specify environment variables to set on the remote host and